odentools/vm-signage/README.md

 ## Quick Installation

-If you want to make a digital-signage quickly, that's enough only to run the step 3 of Installation steps on your Raspberry Pi.
+If you want to quickly make a digital-signage, that's enough only to run the [Step.4](#installation-rpi) of Installation steps on your Raspberry Pi.

-In addition, In the configuration file, please set a blank into the *control_server_ws_url* parameter.
+In addition, please attention to followings:
+* About configuration-file (config/signage-device.conf):
+    * *control_server_ws_url* and *git_cloned_dir_path* parameter should be empty (*undef*).
+* About repository URL:
+    * The *YOURNAME* part should be replace to "mugifly"; e.g., https://github.com/mugifly/vm-signage.git

-Let turn on your Rasppberry Pi!
+Let turn on your Raspberry Pi!

 ## Installation

 ### 1. Forking of Repository

-If you will customize this kit, You should fork the repository from https://github.com/mugifly/vm-signage.
+If you will customize this kit, firstlly, You should fork the repository from upstream (https://github.com/mugifly/vm-signage).
+If you don't have GitHub account, please make the account OR use [Quick Installation](#quick-installation).

+### 2. Git-clone and Making of Branch <a name="installation-gitclone"></a>

+To easier customizing, You should make a new branch.
+It will be also easier merging from upstream repository.

+Please run the following commands on your computer:

+    $ git clone https://github.com/YOURNAME/vm-signage.git
+    $ cd vm-signage/
+    $ git checkout -b my-signage
+    $ git push origin my-signage

-Then please make a customizing into your forked repository.
+When you customize this kit, you should make a customizing into this *my-signage* branch.

+(TIPS: You can customize multiple signage devices by making branches for each.
+Please see [Hints](#hints) section for details.)

-### 2. Deployment of Control-server on Heroku
+### 3. Deployment of Control-server on Heroku

 Firstly, signup on the [Heroku](https://www.heroku.com/).
 And install the [Heroku Toolbelt](https://toolbelt.heroku.com/) on your computer.

-Then, please run the following commands on your computer:
+Then please run the following commands on the cloned directory by Step.2:

-    $ git clone https://github.com/YOURNAME/vm-signage.git
-    $ cd vm-signage/
     $ heroku create --buildpack https://github.com/kazeburo/heroku-buildpack-perl-procfile.git
     $ git push heroku master
     $ heroku open

-### 3. Installation of Signage-device on Raspberry Pi
+### 4. Installation of Signage-device on Raspberry Pi <a name="installation-rpi"></a>

 Firstly, run the following commands on your Raspberry Pi: